franfranz/Morphological_Systems_Entropy/README.md

 This version includes the final dataset used in the study and the code for analysis.
 #### Code
 * Analysis 1
-* GC - Index and collection of graphs of Compact version
+* Graph_Comp EMS - Index and collection of graphs of Compact version

 #### Data
 * All nouns